Novo Nordisk Foundation: Research initiatives

-Pandemic antiviral discovery initiative: In 2022, the Novo Nordisk Foundation formed in partnership with the Bill & Melinda Gates Foundation and Open Philanthropy to focus on developing accessible oral antiviral treatments for viruses with pandemic potential.
+In 2022, the Novo Nordisk Foundation formed in partnership with the Bill & Melinda Gates Foundation and Open Philanthropy to focus on developing accessible oral antiviral treatments for viruses with pandemic potential.
 The initiative aimed to support researchers globally in identifying and developing phase 2-ready antiviral drug candidates.

-Vaccine development for respiratory diseases: In 2023, the Novo Nordisk Foundation allocated $260 million to develop vaccines for respiratory diseases such as tuberculosis and influenza.
+In 2023, the Novo Nordisk Foundation allocated $260 million to develop vaccines for respiratory diseases such as tuberculosis and influenza.
 This initiative, known as the Novo Nordisk Foundation Initiative for Vaccines and Immunity (NIVI), collaborated with the University of Copenhagen and Denmark's Statens Serum Institut.
 It emphasised generating immunity in the airway, a novel approach in vaccine development.

-Combatting antimicrobial resistance and tuberculosis: In 2023, the Novo Nordisk Foundation worked on developing vaccines and treatments for tuberculosis, addressing the broader issue of antimicrobial resistance.
+In 2023, the Novo Nordisk Foundation worked on developing vaccines and treatments for tuberculosis, addressing the broader issue of antimicrobial resistance.

-Cell therapy facility: In 2023, the Novo Nordisk Foundation launched an initiative to support research infrastructure development, specifically aimed at facilitating the creation and scaling up of cell therapy solutions and products.
+In 2023, the Novo Nordisk Foundation launched an initiative to support research infrastructure development, specifically aimed at facilitating the creation and scaling up of cell therapy solutions and products.

 Governance

-The Novo Nordisk Foundation is headed by Chairman of the Board Lars Rebien Sørensen and CEO Mads Krogsgaard Thomsen.
+The Novo Nordisk Foundation is headed by Lars Rebien Sørensen (chairman of the board) and Mads Krogsgaard Thomsen (CEO).

-Board of Directors
+Board of directors

-The Novo Nordisk Foundation's Board of Directors consists of a total of 10 members.
-In addition to the Chairman and Vice Chairman, the Board consists of four members elected by statute, two of whom must have medical or scientific expertise, and three employee representatives from Novo Nordisk and Novonesis (formerly Novozymes).
+The Novo Nordisk Foundation's board of directors consists of ten members.
+In addition to the chairman and vice chairman, the board consists of four members elected by statute, two of whom must have medical or scientific expertise, and three employee representatives from Novo and Novonesis (formerly Novozymes).